 It is supposed that the new deadline would leap sales giving Tesla an added boost to close out 2018.
 But this deadline duly comes with an added responsibility to meet that deadline themselves.

-Earlier it has already hit a milestone achievement in delivering the 200,000th electric vehicle.
+It has already hit a milestone in delivering the 200,000th electric vehicle.
 This added responsibility is seemed to be heavily taken care of by the company.